How to Start a Chimney Cleaning Business in 8 Steps

-Give your business name some thought and choose one that’s both practical and professional.
-After all, your name will be on all your quotes, invoices, marketing materials, uniform, and even van.
+Pick a chimney sweep business name that’s both practical and professional.
+After all, your name will be on all your quotes, invoices, marketing materials, and van.

 Your name and logo will go hand-in-hand.
 Create a logo to place on your uniform that’s easily recognizable and memorable for customers.
-To design a logo, use a designer or services like like Canva and 99designs.
+You can work with a designer, or try a DIY website like Looka.

 3. Register your business and get insurance

-- Second, register your business with local and state governments and get the required permits and licenses.
+- Register your business with local and state governments and get the required permits and licenses.
 Business licensing requirements vary by state and city, so contact the local municipality or the Small Business Administration for guidance.

-- Third, get general liability insurance that protects you if you accidentally damage someone’s property, and worker’s compensation for your employees.
+- Get general liability insurance that protects you if you accidentally damage someone’s property, and worker’s compensation for your employees.

 Getting small business insurance can be tricky, but you need that peace of mind.
 Shop around and get quotes from several insurance companies if you want, but whatever you do, don’t skip this step.

-4. Build a service list and price list
+5. Build a chimney sweep service list and price for profit

-But you don’t have to offer them all to run a profitable chimney cleaning business.
-Instead, focus on those services that have a market, you’re good at, and you want to do.
+You don’t have to offer all the services listed above to run a profitable chimney cleaning business.
+Instead, focus on the services that are in high demand, you’re good at, and you want to do.

 Chimney Sweep Supplies and Materials